-TO HONOR "EARTH DAY," WE ARE GOING TO SEE DISNEY'S NEW FILM "MONKEY KINGDOM" WHICH WAS FILMED IN SRI LANKA.
-DISNEY IS DONATING A PORTION OF THE PROCEEDS FROM THE EARTH DAY SHOWING TO HELP SAVE THE ENDANGERED TOQUE MACAQUES.
+TO HONOR "EARTH DAY," DISNEY PRODUCED THE FILM, "MONKEY KINGDOM" WHICH WAS FILMED IN SRI LANKA.
+DISNEY IS DONATED A PORTION OF THE PROCEEDS FROM THE EARTH DAY SHOWING TO HELP SAVE THE ENDANGERED TOQUE MACAQUES.
 This week's place learning is about Sri Lanka and its Toque Macaques.

 Deep in the heart of Sri Lanka is the Cultural Triangle.
 This culturally rich area is located in the central part of the country and encompasses numerous United Nations Educational, Scientific, and Cultural Organization (UNESCO) World Heritage Sites.
 These sites include the ancient cities of Anuradhapura and Polonnaruwa, the rock fortress of Sigiriya and the Dambulla temple cave.

 DAY 2: Over 1,000 years ago, the city of Polonnaruwa was a fabulous garden capital for the people of Sri Lanka.
 After building a lake to ensure people had a bountiful water source, the expansive grounds were constructed to include palaces, temples and Buddhist shrines.
 The city of Polonnaruwa would thrive for 150 years before falling due to political strife and conflict.

 Today, the ruins of Polonnaruwa have been designated a World Heritage Site.
 Moonstone carvings are some of the unique ornamentations found in the ruins.
 Moonstones are chiseled semi-circled slabs of rock that were often placed at the base of a staircase leading to a shrine.